farrukh1388/url-shortener/README.md

 # URL Shortener (Kotlin + Spring Boot)

+## Improvements
+ - originalUrl length can be increased

 ## Running locally on your machine
 ### Open a terminal (Bash), navigate to the project’s root folder, and run:
 ```bash